-- (d) if gear cannot be retrieved, a vessel flying its flag shall promptly notify its competent authority of the following information: - i. the name, IMO number and call sign of the vessel; - ii. the type of lost gear; - iii. the quantity of gear lost; - iv. the time when the gear was lost; - v. the position (longitude/latitude) where the gear was lost; - vi. measures taken by the vessel to retrieve lost gear, and - vii. report, if known, the circumstances that led to the gear being lost, or abandoned for safety reasons; - (e) following retrieval of any ALDFG, a vessel flying its flag shall notify its competent authority of the following: - i. the name, IMO number and call sign of the vessel that has retrieved the gear; - ii. the name, IMO number and call sign of the vessel that lost the gear (if known); - iii. the type of gear retrieved; - iv. the quantity of gear retrieved; - v. the time when the gear was retrieved; - vi. the position (longitude/latitude) where the gear was retrieved; and - vii if possible, photographs of the gear retrieved; and - (f) its competent authority shall without delay notify the Secretariat of the information referred to in paragraphs 4 (d) and (e). - 5.
-Recovered ALDFG and fishing gear no longer in use should be recycled or disposed of responsibly on land.
-CPC should ensure the provision of adequate port reception facilities for the disposal of such fishing gear in accordance with MARPOL Annex V.
+- c) vessels flying their flag that have lost gear shall not abandon it without making every reasonable attempt to retrieve it as soon as possible; - d) any vessels flying their flag operating with any gear on board have equipment, where possible, on board to retrieve ALDFG linked to those vessels. - e) if gear cannot be retrieved, any vessel flying their flag shall notify within 24 hours its competent authority of the following information: - i. the name, IMO number and call sign of the vessel; - ii. the type/material of lost gear; - iii. the quantity of gear lost or abandoned; - iv. the time when the gear was lost or abandoned; - v. the position (longitude/latitude) where the gear was lost or abandoned; - vi. measures taken by the vessel to retrieve lost or abandoned gear, and - vii. report, if known, the circumstances that led to the gear being lost, or abandoned for safety reasons. - f) following retrieval of any ALDFG not linked to the retrieving vessel, any vessel flying their flag shall notify within 24 hours its competent authority of the following information: - i. the name, IMO number and call sign of the vessel that has retrieved the gear; - ii. the name, IMO number and call sign of the vessel that lost or abandoned the gear (if known); - iii. the type of gear retrieved; - iv. the quantity of gear retrieved; - v. the time when the gear was retrieved; - vi. the position (longitude/latitude) where the gear was retrieved and - vii. if possible, photographs of the gear retrieved. - g) The IATTC Secretariat shall develop the template for the notifications referred to in subparagraphs e) and f). - h) The authorities of the flag state referred to in paragraphs e) and f) shall promptly transmit the information received to the Director for its notification to all CPCs. - i) Retrieved gear should be either reused or discarded at adequate port reception facilities, in view, where possible, to being recycled.